 - The Tosakin is a medium-bodied goldfish, possessing a tear-drop shaped body, a triangular head like that of a Ryukin, and a unique curled tail. - The tail and body shape are the most important characteristics of this fish, and are the primary basis for judging these fish.
-The tail should curl up in a curlicue, and appear wavy when viewed from the side, and
+The tail should curl up in a curlicue, and appear wavy when viewed from the side, and should re-curve back towards the head.
+The tail should appear flat when viewed from the side. - Because of the unique shape of the tail, the fish should be judged from the top and side to ensure that the tail curves appropriately from the top and side. - It is important for the tail to be in the same plane as the body (when viewed from the side) in order for the fish to swim well and not turn somersaults.

-- Because of the unique shape of the tail, the fish should be judged from the top and side to ensure that the tail curves appropriately from the top and side. - It is important for the tail to be in the same plane as the body (when viewed from the side) in order for the fish to swim well and not turn somersaults. - Tosakin are metallic-scaled fish, and generally appear as single colored fish.
+• Tosakin are metallic-scaled fish, and generally appear as single colored fish.
 A variety which is marked like a Jikin exists, but is rare.
 The ideal Jikin color pattern is white with twelve points of red (red on the nose, gill opercula and all fins).
 The less there is on the rest of the body, the better.